mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 ------------
 ----[mlb]----
-To install the **Mercado Pago Cartões** checkout on a Shopify store, we offer the two installation models below.

 ## Install via Shopify admin panel

+To install Mercado Pago Cartões through the Shopify admin panel, follow the steps below:

 1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.
 2. In the store's administration panel, click on **Settings** in the bottom-left corner of the page.